 Common uses for Groups include:

 Sometimes the best solution just depends on your needs.
 Let's say your church has 7 elders and each of those elders oversees a small group of members.
-Creating a Group for each elder and assigning people to that "group" is good solution.
-However, you could also create a User-Defined selection list and add each of the elders as options for that select list.
+Creating a Group for each elder and assigning people to that "group" is a good solution.
+However, you could also create a User-Defined selection list and add each of the elders as an option for that select list.
 This allows you to assign each person to one of the elders by selecting the appropriate elder from the User-Defined selection list.
 In this example, if you want to assign "people" to an elder, either option would work.
 However, if you want to assign "families" to an elder, the best solution is to use a Family User-Defined Field.
 With a family field, you can quickly change the value for the entire family, whereas with a group you would need to change the group for each member of the family separately.

-Another good rule is to use a User-Defined Field when the information you're storing applies to everyone (or almost everyone) in your congregation, and to use a Group when it applies to a small(er) subset of your congregation.
+Another good rule is to use a User-Defined Field when the information you're storing applies to everyone (or almost everyone) in your congregation and to use a Group when it applies to a small(er) subset of your congregation.
 For example, if you wanted to track who was a member of the choir, the best approach would be to create a Group and assign the choir members to that group.
-It would make less sense to have a User-Defined field for this, since most people in the church are not members of the choir.
+It would make less sense to have a User-Defined field for this since most people in the church are not members of the choir.